 OSHA 1910.28(b)(3)(i) requires employers to protect every employee from falling into a hole or pit using either a cover or a guardrail system that meets the specifications in 1910.29(b) — 42-inch top rail height, 21-inch midrail, and the ability to withstand 200 pounds of outward force.
 The problem is that fixed handrails block overhead crane access, prevent material handling over the pit, and interfere with the work that the pit exists to support.
 Pit covers create trip haz

 When you compare per-extinguisher storage cost, floor-standing racks beat cabinets at every volume above 6 units.
 A standard surface-mount cabinet runs $200 to $400 per extinguisher (unit, cabinet, installation, and mounting hardware).
 A 24-place floor-standing rack stores 24 extinguishers for $2,933 to $2,965 total — roughly $122 per extinguisher with zero installation labor.
 But the upfront price is only part of the equation.
-When you factor in installation time, annual in
+When you factor in installation time, annual ins

-Fire Extinguisher Cabinet vs Rack: Which Does OSHA Require? | Blue SteelCo
+Fire Extinguisher Cabinet vs Rack: Which Fits Your Facility?

 OSHA Fire Extinguisher Requirements: Complete 2026 Compliance Guide | Blue SteelCo